-2367th Concert NATIONAL GALLERY ORCHESTRA GEORGE MANOS, conductor MUSIC OF VIENNA Sunday Evening, 7 January 2001 Seven O'clock West Building, West Garden Court Admission free PROGRAM Johann Strauss Jr. (1825-1899) Overture to "Die Fledermaus," Op.
-297 ("The Bat") Polka: Blumenfest, Op.
-111 (Flower Festival) Polka: Champagner, Op.
-211 (Champagne) Polka: Vergnügungszug, Op.
-281 (Excursion Train) Polka: Im Krapfenwald, Op.
-336 (In the Krapf Woods) Waltz: Rosen aus dem Süden, Op.
-388 (Roses from the South) Polka schnell: Eljen a Magyar, Op.
-332 (Long Live Hungary) INTERMISSION Franz von Suppé (1819-1895) Overture to "Die Banditenstreiche" ("The Jolly Robbers") Johann Strauss Jr. and Josef Strauss Pizzicato Polka Johann Strauss Jr. Polka schnell: Par force, Op.
-308 (By Force) Josef Strauss Polka: Plappermäulchen, Op.
-245 (1827-1870 (The Chatterbox) Johann Strauss Jr. Du und Du, Op.
-367 (Thee and Thou) Polka française: Kreuzfidel, Op.
-301 (Pleased as Punch) Perpetuum mobile, Op.
-257 (Perpetual Motion) This evening's concert marks the thirty-fifth time that a Viennese New Year concert has been offered at the National Gallery.
+The Sixtieth Season of

+THE WILLIAM NELSON CROMWELL and F. LAMMOT BELIN CONCERTS

+National Gallery of Art

+2404th Concert

+NATIONAL GALLERY ORCHESTRA

+GEORGE MANOS, conductor

+MUSIC OF VIENNA

+Sunday Evening, 6 January 2002 Seven O'clock West Building, East Garden Court

+Admission free

+Johann Baptist Strauss

+Verbrüderungsmarsch, Op.
+287 (March of Brotherhood)

+Josef Strauss

+Polka française: Feuerfest, Op.
+269

+Polka française: Moulinet, Op.
+57 (Little Windmill)

+This evening's concert marks the thirty-sixth time that a Viennese New Year concert has been offered at the National Gallery.
 Richard Bales and the National Gallery Orchestra presented the first one on 2 January 1966.
 The inspiration for this gala event is the New Year concert in the famous Musikverein in Vienna, a tradition that began in 1939.
 All those who hear the Vienna Philharmonic play in that historic hall on New Year's Day are part of an illustrious musical legacy, which includes such giants as Brahms, Bruckner, Mahler, and the Strauss family.
 Through recordings, radio, and television, this annual celebration of Viennese music has become a world-famous musical event.
 The presence of the audience and its reaction to sublime moments, favorite tunes, and musical jokes on stage are as important as the players in this festive drama.

 The spirit of this joyful event is perfect for a celebration of the New Year.
 The familiar music expresses not only nostalgia for beauty and happiness now past, but also energy, liveliness, humor, and hope, as it carries us, now whirling in a waltz, now pulsating in a march, through the present time and into the future.

 Over the years, the Viennese concert at the National Gallery has taken on the same significance for Washington as the Musikverein concert has for Vienna.
 It has proven to be one of the Gallery's most popular concerts, and it is offered as a heartfelt wish, expressed in music, for a happy and prosperous New Year.

+PROGRAM

+Johann Baptist Strauss (1825-1899)

+Polka Mazurka: Tandelei, Op.
+310 (Flirtation)

+Polka: Elektrophor, Op.
+297 (Static Electricity Generator)

+Waltz: Feuilleton, Op.
+293 (Serial)

+Polka Schnell: Banditengalopp, Op.
+378 (Bandits' Galop)

+Explosions-Polka, Op.
+43 (Explosions)

+Deutschmeister-Jubiläumsmarsch, Op.
+140 (Jubilee March of the Order of the Teutonic Knights)

+INTERMISSION

+Franz von Suppé (1819-1895)

+Overture to Die schöne Galatea (The Beautiful Galathea)

+Johann Baptist Strauss

+Polka française: Figaro, Op.
+320

+Polka Schnell: Freikugeln, Op.
+326 (Charmed Bullets)